Pakistan terrorism court grants bail to former PM Imran Khan - ExBulletin

 Pakistan terrorism court grants bail to former PM Imran Khan

+Chairman of Pakistan’s Tehreek-e-Insaf party: also appeared in the Lahore High Court to seek an extension of his bail in the murder case of PTI worker Zille Shah.
+(Image credit: Asad Umar/Twitter)

+Khan, 70, who appeared outside ATC Lahore under tight security, reiterated that he faced ‘serious threats’ to his life

-By Press Trust of India: Former Pakistani Prime Minister Imran Khan appeared in a counter-terrorism court here on Friday and was granted an extension of bail before his arrest until June 13 in three cases, including an attack on the residence of a senior military commander in Lahore, a court official said.
+Former Pakistani Prime Minister Imran Khan appeared in an anti-terrorism court here on Friday and was granted an extension of his bail before his arrest until June 13 in three cases, including an attack on a residence of senior military commanders in Lahore, a said a court official.

-Pakistani Party Tehreek-e-Insaf (PTI) chairman also appeared in the Lahore High Court to seek an extension of his bail in the murder case of PTI worker Zille Shah.
+Chairman of Pakistan’s Tehreek-e-Insaf party: also appeared in the Lahore High Court to seek an extension of his bail in the murder case of PTI worker Zille Shah.
 The Lahore High Court extended his bail until June 6.

 Violence erupted across Pakistan on May 9 when cricketer-turned-politician Khan was arrested by the National Accountability Board (NAB) at the premises of the High Court in Islamabad in a corruption case.
 Khan was released on bail two days later.

-More than 20 military installations and government buildings, including the military headquarters in Rawalpindi, were damaged in the May 9 chaos, dubbed a “black day” in Pakistan’s history.
+More than 20 military installations and government buildings, including the military headquarters in Rawalpindi, were damaged in the May 9 chaos, dubbed the “Black Day” in Pakistan’s history.

 More than 100 vehicles of the police and other security agencies were also set on fire during the violence which left more than 10 people dead.

-Note: (This story has not been edited by News18 staff and is published from a syndicated news agency – PTI) RohitRohit is a News18.com reporter with a passion for global affairs and a love of football.
-Follow him on Twitter at @heis_rohit…Read More